rexmortus/rexmortus.github.io/_posts/2015-10-23-emotional-intelligence-good-for-men-good-for-everyone.markdown

 ---
 published: true
-title: Emotional Intelligence: Good for Men, Good for Everyone
+title: Emotional Intelligence is Good for Men
 layout: post
 tags: [Emotional Intelligence, men, society]
 categories: [rants]
 ---
 "Emotional Intelligence" is a subject of great interest to me.
 The phrase was coined in 1996 when I was 10 years old.
-Once old enough to understand it's main thrust, I began noticing that the prevailing attitude toward it was one of dominantly male-gendered ignorance.
+Once I could understand it's main thrust, I began noticing that the prevailing attitude toward it was one of dominantly male-gendered ignorance.
 For a young man to develop intelligence and vocabulary around his and others' emotions was not a common feature of 1980's-1990's American society.
-Quite the opposite: it was hellbent on making boys "manly", and this included preventing them from being "girly" in any way.
+Quite the opposite: it was hellbent on making boys "manly", and that included preventing them from being "girly" in any way.
 Most of the men and boys I encountered seemed to have little useful information on the subject of emotions, and were famously averse to even discussing them.

 Fortunately, I met a small handful of men and women who helped me learn to appreciate my inner world and develop the vocabulary to describe and discuss it.
 I am grateful to them because I now see the numerous and substantial benefits it's brought me.
 I'm saddened that "being in touch with your emotions" is still such a gendered value, because a lot of people, men in particular, are missing out on a powerful and accessible approach toward life and  relationships that could really improve their lot.